 The fact that more women are being appointed to leadership positions in companies and increasing the female workforce representation is not an accidental trend.
 It’s part of a Global Acceleration plan adopted at the UN-sponsored Generation Equality Forum hosted in Paris, in 2021.

-According to a study in 2021, 47% of the labour force in big tech companies in the USA were women.
+According to a study in 2021, 47% of the labour force in the USA were women.
 They are making slow but steady progress in creating a gender-balanced environment in the workplace.
 However, the numbers are much lower when one looks at female representation in US big tech companies, with women taking up fewer than 1 in 4 tech roles.

 Recruitment specialists, who are an essential part of the hiring process for many companies, play a crucial role in supporting women in tech.
 At E-Frontiers, a recruitment agency sourcing candidates across Ireland, UK, USA and Spain, we strive to support the advancement of women in key positions, particularly leadership appointments.
 This support includes initiatives such as applying gender-neutral language in candidate information, emphasising capabilities and not just experience, and allowing time for passive candidates to consider.